An Activity-Based Model of Transport Demand for Greater Melbourne: Method

 The mode choice probabilities used by the getMode function were generated for each \gls{sa1} region by analyzing the proportions of modes chosen by the participants of the \vista travel survey.
 For this, the full travel survey was used, meaning that origin (\kk{ORIGLONG}, \kk{ORIGLAT}) and destination (\kk{DESTLONG}, \kk{DESTLAT}) coordinates were available.
-Trips were filtered to weekdays (using \kk{TRAVDOW}) within the Greater Melbourne region and were recorded with their origin location, survey weight (\kk{CW\_WDTRIPWGT\_SA3}), and transport mode (\kk{LINKMODE}, which was reclassified to match the virtual population.
+Trips were filtered to weekdays (using \kk{TRAVDOW}) within the Greater Melbourne region and recorded with their origin location, survey weight (\kk{CW\_WDTRIPWGT\_SA3}), and transport mode (\kk{LINKMODE}, which was reclassified to match the modes included in our transport demand model).
 Survey weight is a number that indicates how representative each entry is of the Victorian population during a weekday, and was used in calibrating accurate mode choice proportions.
-To determine mode the proportions, Kernel Density Estimation (KDE) was calculated at each candidate location for each transport mode, using a weighted Gaussian kernel with a bandwidth of 750 meters, to be aggregated up to \gls{sa1} and converted to a percentage.
+To determine the mode proportions, Kernel Density Estimation (KDE) was calculated at each candidate location for each transport mode, using a weighted Gaussian kernel with a bandwidth of 750 meters, to be aggregated up to \gls{sa1} and converted to a percentage.
 Destination locations were used instead of creating a density raster as it is much faster to compute, and only produces density calculations at places agents are able to travel.

 Selecting an appropriate bandwidth for density calculations is important as smaller bandwidths show greater local variation but have fewer points to use, and larger bandwidths use more points, but show more general trends.
 In this case, 750 meters was chosen based on calibration.
-Specifically, a variety of potential bandwidths were chosen, with their mode choice percentages aggregated to \gls{sa3} regions.
-These percentages were then compared to values obtained by aggregating the weighted \gls{vista} mode choice proportions to \gls{sa3} region in order to select the bandwidth with the best fit. \gls{sa3} regions were chosen for calibration as that is the statistical granularity the \gls{vista} travel survey was weighted at.
+Specifically, a variety of potential bandwidths were chosen, with their mode choice percentages aggregated to the 40 \gls{sa3} regions comprising Greater Melbourne.
+These percentages were then compared with values obtained by aggregating the weighted \gls{vista} mode choice proportions to \gls{sa3} regions in order to select the bandwidth with the best fit. \gls{sa3} regions were chosen for calibration as that is the statistical granularity at which the \gls{vista} travel survey was weighted.